-Concrete construction offers the possibility of long-term technical and economical network management.
+Concrete construction thus offers the possibility of long-term technical and economical network management.
 With appropriate road monitoring, it is possible to forecast very precisely and plan in advance which sections need to be renewed at what time.
 Since concrete structures degrade very slowly, the time windows for renewal are relatively large, at 5 to 10 years.
 With appropriate knowledge of the structural capacity, the maintenance of a network can be planned over the long term and also offers time reserves.
-This allows farsighted determination of demand and planning of the use of financial resources.
-An intelligent rehabilitation management also takes into account maintaining sufficient network availability in the event of construction activity.
+This allows far-sighted determination of demand and planning of the use of financial resources and intelligent rehabilitation management to maintain sufficient network availability in the event of construction activity.